Al’s Famous Hungarian Cucumber Salad

-I was completely wowed by my friend Al’s famous Hungarian Cucumber Salad!
-If you like cucumbers this Hungarian Cucumber Salad just might become your favorite way to eat them, and the salad is low-carb, Keto, low-glycemic, and gluten-free!
+I was completely wowed by my friend Al’s famous Hungarian Cucumber Salad and if you like cucumbers this Hungarian Cucumber Salad just might become your favorite way to eat them!
 Use Salad Recipes to find more recipes like this one.

 I haven’t eaten that much authentic Hungarian food, but it’s definitely on my list of places to visit, and I love the combination of sweet paprika and sour cream that’s used in so many dishes in that part of the world.
 And of course my love for cucumbers is well-documented on the blog.

 And I loved everything about this salad, which was almost even better the next morning (when I gobbled up the leftovers for breakfast!)
 If you have garden cucumbers right now, or even if you need to make a trip to the store for the long English cucumbers we used, you must make this right away!

 How to Make Al’s Famous Hungarian Cucumber Salad:

 - It’s best to use cucumbers with small seeds, and two long English cucumbers were perfect for this.
 Peel the cucumber, cut in half crosswise, and then score the edges with a fork.